Novak478/Novak478/README.md

 - 👋 Hi, I’m Zack or @Novak478!
 - 🔭 I’m currently working on startup things at Second Front Systems, a public benefit, venture-backed software company in the national defense space.
 - 👀 I’m interested in all things DevOps and Data Engineering!
 I'm actively looking to learn more about Istio, Advanced Python, Go and Kubernetes management.
-- 📫 Reach me at znovak@pm.me!
+- 📫 Reach me at zackn@duck.com!

 ##### Day-to-day Languages